-Think Research is Daunting and Confusing?
+Think Research in High School is Daunting and Confusing?
 Think Again!

 As a high schooler, it can be terrifying to write 5 pages on a complex topic you're still learning the basics of in school.
 So, why would anyone choose to take on the daunting task of writing a college-level research paper on a complex topic?
 That sounds almost crazy and seems like it would end only in burnout and stress, which is exactly what we don’t need more of as high schoolers.
 Despite this fear, I still decided to take on this challenge as a 16-year-old without much prior experience.
 I’m so proud to say that I was able to complete a research paper on nanotechnology in cancer therapy, but like other prospective students, was definitely intimidated by the prospect of writing one of this caliber for the first time.
 Yet, my curiosity was piqued from hearing about the amazing projects that were done through Polygence’s program.
 Plus, my desire to contribute to the field of cancer research was only growing.